Theoretical Foundations of Conformal Prediction

 \section{Bibliographic notes}

 { \numberline{}\textnormal{ Bibliographic notes}}

 Calibration is a classical validity property for probability estimates~\citep[e.g.,][]{murphy1977reliability, dawid1982well, degroot1983comparison}.
-Post-hoc calibration for machine-learning models goes back to \citet{platt1999probabilistic}, which introduced a form of temperature scaling.
-Binning for post-hoc calibration goes back to~\cite{zadrozny2001obtaining}.
-Isotonic regression for post-hoc calibration was introduced in~\cite{zadrozny2002transforming}, leveraging the paired adjacent violators algorithm for isotonic regression~\cite{ayer1955empirical, barlow1972theory}.
+Post-hoc calibration for machine-learning models dates back to the work of \citet{platt1999probabilistic}, which introduced a form of temperature scaling.
+Binning for post-hoc calibration is another classical approach \citep[e.g.,][]{zadrozny2001obtaining}.
+Isotonic regression for post-hoc calibration is introduced in~\cite{zadrozny2002transforming}, leveraging the paired adjacent violators algorithm for isotonic regression~\citep{ayer1955empirical, barlow1972theory}.
 For more recent empirical studies of calibration in machine learning, see~\cite{guo2017calibration} and~\cite{minderer2021revisiting}.